erickorlando/Yape.Microservices/README.md

     - **Domain**: Core business logic
     - **Application**: Use cases and orchestration
     - **Infrastructure**: External dependencies (databases, messaging, etc.)
+    - **Presentation**: API layer for handling HTTP requests
+    - **Unit Tests**: Each microservice includes unit tests for the domain and application layers, ensuring that business logic is thoroughly tested.

 ### AntiFraudService